 The contraceptive implant

-Finally, we recommend that if you have any questions or concerns, you should see a gynecologist in order to choose the most suitable contraceptive method for each individual situation.
-Here at IVI we will be delighted to help you.
+If you have any questions or concerns, you should always see a gynaecologist if you need help choosing the most suitable contraceptive method for you.
+Here at IVI, our expert team would be delighted to help.